bthomas14/ember-places-demo/README.md

-# Places
+# GPlaces-Demo

-A simple demo app using Ember CLI and the google places API to return a list of mapped results.
+A little web app using Ember CLI and the google places library to return a list of place results.
 See the demo here: https://gplace.herokuapp.com/

 ## Prerequisites